CPR-RSS/CPR-RSS.github.io/README.md

 ## Other

-1. call for new names(the title `conference-paper-rss' is not very attractive).
+1. call for new names(the title `paper-gem' is not very attractive).
 2. call for proposals (any suggestion for new conferences, or other interesting functions.)
 3. call for pulls of other conference.